romz-pl/matrix-matrix-multiply/README.md

 # Algorithms for matrix matrix multiplication, dgemm

-The algorithms are taken form the book David A. Patterson, John L. Hennessy "Computer Organization and Design.
+The algorithms are taken form the books:
+1. David A. Patterson, John L. Hennessy "Computer Organization and Design.
 The hardware software interface.
 RISK-V Edition",
+2. David A. Patterson, John L. Hennessy "Computer Organization and Design.
+The hardware software interface.
+MIPS Edition"

 ## There are the following algorithms implemented:
 1. Basic, unoptimized, see src/basic.cpp